Regent Theatre, Ipswich

 Ipswich Regent Theatre (formerly known as the Gaumont Theatre) is a theatre and concert venue located at St Helen's Street in Ipswich, Suffolk, England.
-The auditorium was refurbished in 2007 and now holds 1,551 people, having lost around 150 seats.
+The auditorium was refurbished in 2007 and now holds 1,551 people, having reduced the capacity by 150 to accommodate larger and more comfortable seating.
 It is East Anglia's largest theatre.
 It has also been known as the Gaumont Theatre.
-It was designated as a Grade II Listed Building in 2000.
+It was designated as a Grade II listed building in 2000.

 History

 The Regent Theatre opened in 1929 as a 'cine-variety hall' and was among the first UK theatres to play films with sound.
-Designed by WE Trent, it was extremely luxurious, with a restaurant, 14 boxes, a resident Wurlitzer organ and organist and an 18-piece orchestra.
+Designed by William Edward Trent, it was extremely luxurious, with a restaurant, 14 boxes, a resident Wurlitzer organ and organist and an 18-piece orchestra.
 Unusually, a manager's cottage was incorporated into the theatre design.

 During World War II the theatre was used to stage concerts and civic events, as well as ballet and opera.
 During the 1950s and 1960s it hosted many top acts, including Buddy Holly and the Crickets and The Beatles.
-Gene Pitney, The Hollies, The Small Faces, Roy Orbison, The Walker Brothers and Jimi Hendrix also played there.
+The Rolling Stones performed at the Gaumont Theatre in 1964, and with Ike & Tina Turner and The Yardbirds in 1966.
+Status Quo, Gene Pitney, The Hollies, The Small Faces, Roy Orbison, The Walker Brothers and Jimi Hendrix also played there.